"And that's how a Speaker of Parliament in Ghana dresses, in full African attire. This is beautiful," wrote @ibrahimmalcolm.

 consider hosting a processing centre for asylum seekers on behalf of

 outlets had reported that the UK was drawing up plans to send thousands of

 asylum seekers to countries "such as Ghana and Rwanda" for processing and

 It is reportedly part of an initiative codenamed "Operation Red Meat".

 In a statement on Twitter, Ghana’s

-Foreign Ministry said it had not engaged with the UK on the matter and did not intend to consider "any such operation in the future".
+Foreign Ministry referred to the policy as "Operation Dead Meat" and said it had not engaged with the UK on the matter and did not intend to consider "any such operation in the future".

-Beyond the Return is a follow-up campaign of Ghana's Year Of Return in 2019, which encouraged members of the African diaspora to visit the country.
+Photos of the meeting were posted on the Instagram page of Beyond The Return, a follow-up campaign of Ghana's Year Of Return in 2019, which encouraged members of the African diaspora to visit the country.

 One person commented on Twitter that the president was meeting "unnecessary people" and should "get better things do".

 Correction 19 January 2022: This post has been amended for editorial reasons